About This Trip

 When is the best time for a Telluride Jeep tour?

-Every season in the high-alpine tundra above Telluride offers a unique perspective of the San Juans!
+Every season in the San Juan Mountains above Telluride offers a unique perspective!

-• Late June & July: This is the best time to see the “snow walls” on Imogene Pass and witness the peak of the vibrant wildflower bloom in the high basins.
+- Late June & July: This is the best time to see the snow fields on Imogene Pass and witness the peak of the vibrant wildflower bloom in the high basins.

-• August: Ideal for stable mountain weather and exploring the historic ruins of Tomboy Ghost Town under the bright summer sun.
+- August: Ideal for comfortable mountain weather and exploring the historic ruins of Tomboy Ghost Town under the bright summer sun.

-• September & October: A spectacular window for photography as the tundra turns crimson and the massive aspen groves surrounding Telluride transform into a sea of gold.
+- September & October: A spectacular window for photography as the aspen tree forests turns crimson and the massive aspen groves surrounding Telluride transform into a sea of gold.

 Colorado law requires children under 8 years old to be in a car seat or booster.
-To support the logistical needs of your family and maintain a professional environment, please bring your own appropriate car seat for use in our tour vehicles.
+If this applies to your group, please bring your own appropriate car seat for use in our tour vehicles.

 Telluride’s high-altitude weather can shift rapidly, and temperatures at the summit of Imogene Pass (13,114 ft) are often 20 degrees cooler than in the valley.
 We recommend:

-• Essentials: High-altitude sunscreen, polarized sunglasses, and a warm hat or beanie.
+- Essentials: High-altitude SPF sunscreen, polarized sunglasses, and a warm hat or beanie.

 Off-road Jeep touring is an inherently dangerous activity that involves travel over rugged, uneven terrain and narrow shelf roads with significant exposure; therefore, we require all guests to sign a liability waiver and assumption of risk.
-To minimize these risks, we utilize highly maintained vehicles equipped with professional roll cages.
-Our guides are experts in high-alpine 4×4 navigation and are certified in CPR and First Aid to prioritize a professional and secure environment while exploring the spectacular peaks above Telluride.
+To minimize these risks, we utilize highly maintained vehicles equipped with roll cages.
+Our guides are experts in off-road 4×4 navigation and are certified in CPR and First Aid.

 Related Adventures